HelenPritchard/queer-motto-api/README.md

 **Returned format:** JSON

-**Description:** Return all the logs from the server, including various request types, the generated mottos and refusal messages.
+**Description:** Return all the logs from the server, including various request types, generated mottos and refusal messages.

 **USAGE:**